thykes/28-days-of-black-designers/README.md

 ## Credits

-This project was created by Timothy Jack Rabs.
+This project was created by Timothy Hykes.